 Note: Women's version might slightly differ from the men's version.

-- Breathability could be better
+- Pit zips could be longer

 Video